 Section 6.
-The privileges of a corporate or an institutional member shall depend on its dues in a manner to be deteremined by the Council, subject to approval by the Board of Trustees.
+The privileges of a corporate or an institutional member shall depend on its dues in a manner to be determined by the Council, subject to approval by the Board of Trustees.
 These privileges shall be in terms of Society publications to be received by the institution and of the number of persons it may nominate for ordinary membership in the Society.
 Section 7.
 The dues of an ordinary member of the Society shall be remitted for any years during which he is the nominee of an institutional member.

 Section 8.
-After retirement from active service on account of age, any ordinary or contributing member who is not in arrears of dues and with membership extending over at least twenty years may, by giving proper notification to the Secretary, have his dues remitted, on the understanding that he will thereafter receive the programs of the meetings but not the Bulletin and Proceedings.
+After retirement from active service on account of age, any ordinary or contributing member who is not in arrears of dues and with membership extending over at least twenty years may, by giving proper notification to the secretary, have his dues remitted, on the understanding that he will thereafter receive the Notices but not the Bulletin.

 Section 9.
-An ordinary or contributing member shall receive the Bulletin and Proceedings as privileges of membership during each year for which his dues have been discharged, except that a member may substitute for the Proceedings, the Transactions or Mathematical Reviews by paying a premium established by the Trustees for this privilege.
+An ordinary or contributing member shall receive the Notices and Bulletin as privileges of membership during each year for which his dues have been discharged.

 Section 10.
-The annual dues of ordinary, contributing, and corporate members shall be payable after October first of the preceding year and due by January first of the year to which they apply.
+The annual dues of ordinary, contributing, and corporate members shall be due by January 1 of the year to which they apply.
 The Society shall submit bills for dues.
-If the annual dues of any member remain undischarged beyond what the Board of Trustees deem to be a reasonable time, his name shall, after due notice, be removed from the list of members.
+If the annual dues of any member remain undischarged beyond what the Board of Trustees deem to be a reasonable time, his name shall be removed from the list of members after due notice.
 If a member wishes to discontinue his membership at any time, he shall submit his resignation in writing to the Society.

 Section 11.
-Any member who became a life member before October 25, 1941, by the payment of a sum determined in accordance with actuarial principles shall have for life the status and privileges of an ordinary member without further payment of dues.
+Any member who became a life member before October 25, 1941, by the payment of a sum determined in accordance with actuarial principles, shall have for life the status and privileges of an ordinary member without further payment of dues.
 No additional applications for life memberships will be accepted.